IagoAGuedes24/student-cards-api/README.md

 If you want to see the API documentation on Heroku, check out by clicking [here]()

 ## User Stories and planning aspects
-If you want to see User stories and planning aspects, check out by clicking [here]()
+If you want to see User stories and planning aspects (portuguese only), check out by clicking [here]().
+As we used Trello for the project management, we can only give "view only" access if we pay for and update.
+Knowing that, we ask for you to only view the process, and not edit anything that is already there.